RoyOltmans/ha_network-connections-card/README.md

 4. **Positions Saved**
    Node positions (especially user drags) are stored in the browser’s localStorage, so your layout remains consistent on refresh.

+## New Release 0.0.2
+  - Instead of hard loading, implemented lazy loading
+  - If any data change happens a Delta operations starts on the model on element level instead of refereshing the whole model
+  - Animation and interaction is more fluid

 ## Installation

 1. **Place the Card File**